liprin1129/Self-Driving-Car/Project/4. Project2 (Traffic Sign Classifier)/writeup_template.md

 ![alt text][SummaryOfDataSet]

 As we see the above bar chart, the number of images in each class are biased.
+Some classes have more samples than others.
 As a result, if we train the medel using the dataset, it may try to predict the favor of the one side.
 Therefore it is necessary to balance the number of sample images in each class.
-At the next session, the method of how to balance those will be discussed.
+At the next session, the method of how to balance and to preprocess those 32x32 shape images will be discussed.

-### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+### 2. Preprocessing And Ballacing The dataset

 ![alt text][image1]